dianna-SE/mern-website-portfolio/README.md

 This is a personal portfolio website built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The website dynamically lists projects which are managed and served from the backend.

+The projects listed below the introduction is managed by MongoDB.

 ![Portfolio Screenshot](path-to-screenshot.png)

 ---